Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions

-\textbf{Data Curation in Fine-Tuning.} Recent research has increasingly focused on refining the fine-tuning process for pretrained models, particularly through instruction tuning. \citet{zhou2024lima} showed that fine-tuning on a small but high-quality instruction tuning dataset can yield superior results.
-More closely related to our work, \citet{li2023quantity} explored training a language model on a subset of instruction tuning data, measuring loss discrepancies between samples with and without instructions to inform filtering strategies; however, this approach cannot be extended to general image captioning, where there are no instructions. \citet{lin2024rho} proposed a method using a reference model to reduce the influence of noisy tokens by assigning them lower weights, while \citet{chen2024your} trained a filtering network to discard instruction tuning samples with consistently low loss.
-In contrast, our approach adapts specific parts of a caption that are misaligned with the model’s capabilities, rather than filtering or reweighing the entire caption.
-Importantly, our strategy leverages visual knowledge and focuses on sequences and conceptual coherence, moving beyond token-level adjustments.
+Recent research has focused on refining the fine-tuning process for pretrained models, especially through instruction tuning. \citet{zhou2024lima} demonstrated that fine-tuning on a small, high-quality instruction dataset can yield superior results. \citet{li2023quantity} explored training a language model on a subset of instruction data, using loss discrepancies to inform filtering strategies.
+However, this approach doesn't extend to image captioning, where no instructions are available. \citet{lin2024rho} proposed reducing noisy token influence by assigning lower weights, while \citet{chen2024your} trained a network to filter out low-loss instruction samples.
+In contrast, our approach adapts specific parts of captions misaligned with the model’s capabilities, rather than filtering or reweighing the entire caption.
+Our strategy leverages visual knowledge and emphasizes sequences and conceptual coherence, moving beyond token-level adjustments.